A version of this article was published at NOW Lebanon

-After years of threatening, Turkey directly intervened in Syria on Friday, launching airstrikes against ISIS, and finally allowed the US to use Incirlik for jet and drone attacks against ISIS.
+After years of threatening, Turkey directly intervened in Syria on Friday, launching airstrikes against the Islamic State (ISIS), and finally allowed the U.S. to use Incirlik for jet and drone attacks against ISIS.
 Concurrently, Turkey launched airstrikes into Iraqi Kurdistan against the Kurdistan Workers’ Party (PKK).
 Ankara is framing this as an equal-opportunities war on terrorists, but Turkey’s actions over the last four years in Syria give a lot of cause for wonder as to which side Ankara is on when it comes to terrorism.

 Turkish President Recep Tayyip Erdogan’s ‘zero problems with neighbours’ policy unravelled when the Syrian uprising erupted in March 2011.
 Not taking sides was itself a choice, and after Bashar al-Assad lied to the face of Erdogan’s foreign minister about his intention to murder unarmed protesters, Erdogan decided to get rid of Assad at all costs.
 Erdogan bet on trying to condition a Muslim Brotherhood-led post-Assad government in Syria.